Clan del Golfo: Origins

-By 2004, the fierce war between the ACC and the Centauros had left an estimated 3,000 people dead.
+By 2004, the war between the ACC and the Centauros had left an estimated 3,000 people dead.
 Rendón fled the Eastern Plains in June after a falling out with Arroyave.
-Rendón then found refuge in the Urabá region, where his brother Freddy, alias ‘El Aleman,’ headed his own paramilitary group, the Bloque Elmer Cardenas.
-Shortly afterward, Arroyave was ambushed and killed by his former allies, including Pedro Oliverio Guerrero, alias ‘Cuchillo.’
+Rendón then found refuge in the Urabá region, where his brother Freddy, alias "El Aleman," headed his own paramilitary group, the Bloque Elmer Cardenas.
+Shortly afterward, Arroyave was ambushed and killed by his former allies, including Pedro Oliverio Guerrero, alias "Cuchillo."

-When Freddy Rendón chose to demobilize in 2006, his brother ‘Don Mario’ seized the opportunity to expand his drug trafficking operations in the Urabá gulf.
+When Freddy Rendón chose to demobilize in 2006, his brother "Don Mario" seized the opportunity to expand his drug trafficking operations in the Urabá gulf.
 He recruited many of the fighters once under Freddy's command, as well as ex-members from the defunct AUC.
 From Urabá, the DTO deployed go-fast boats loaded with cocaine to Central America or the Caribbean, with some estimates putting it at 10 to 20 boats per week.
 By 2008, Rendón Herrera was one of the richest and most-wanted traffickers in Colombia.

 As the AUC blocs were officially demobilized, this new paramilitary groups called themselves Gaitanist Self-Defense Forces or Don Mario's Black Eagles in an attempt to legitimize their actions.

 Rendón attempted to expand his empire, moving into southern Córdoba, the Lower Cauca region in northern Antioquia and even venturing into Medellin, long controlled by the Oficina de Envigado.
 Rendón's men soon began clashing with the Paisas, then a rural, armed wing of the Oficina.
-Police blamed Rendón's organization for at least 3,000 homicides between 2007 and 2009.
+Police attributed at least 3,000 homicides to Rendón's organization between 2007 and 2009.
 On April 15, 2009, a team of 200 police commandos captured Rendón on a farm in rural Urabá.

 Since Rendón's capture, the remnants of his organization had fallen under the control of the Usuga-David brothers, Juan de Dios and Dario Antonio, two former mid-ranking paramilitaries believed to have worked with Rendón since the 1990s.
-The two started with an estimated 250 men following Rendón's arrest, and have since managed to grow exponentially.
+The two started with an estimated 250 men following Rendón's arrest and have since managed to grow exponentially.

 On January 1, 2012, Juan de Dios Usuga-David, alias "Giovany," was killed in a police raid on a ranch in the Chocó department.
 Three Clan del Golfo members with him were injured and arrested during the shootout with the police as well.
-In a surprising display of strength, the Gulf Clan organized a series of coordinated strikes protesting his deaths in northern Antioquia, handing out fliers which referred to the group's former name, the Gaitanista Self-Defense Forces.
-The Gulf Clan also signaled their intention to respond aggressively to their leader's death when they publicly offered a $1,000 reward for each police officer killed in Antioquia, a public relations strategy best associated with kingpin Pablo Escobar.
-His brother Dario Antonio Úsuga David alias "Otoniel", afterward succeeded him as head of the cartel.
+In a display of strength, the Clan del Golfo organized a series of coordinated strikes protesting his death in northern Antioquia, handing out fliers which referred to the group's former name, the Gaitanista Self-Defense Forces.
+Clan del Golfo also signaled their intention to respond aggressively to their leader's death when they publicly offered a $1,000 reward for each police officer killed in Antioquia, a public relations strategy best associated with kingpin Pablo Escobar.
+His brother Dario Antonio Úsuga David, alias "Otoniel," afterward succeeded him as head of the cartel.
 On October 23, 2021, Otoniel was apprehended by Colombian military forces.

 They take their name from Jorge Eliécer Gaitán, a former Colombian activist leader.